Buying a New RV in Five Steps

 You could even go to a local caravan park and talk to owners there (with the permission of the park owners).
 RV owners are almost always happy to talk to other prospective RV owners.
 And read books (particularly this one) and magazines, including those available for free in libraries.
 See also the many constantly updated Articles here.
 From your research, make a short list of three or four RVs.

-Step Four - Visit, Test and Hire
+Buying a New RV - Step Four: Visit, Test and Hire

 Get behind the wheel, in the beds and ideally underneath each RV on your short list.
 Compare the cost, comfort, facilities and ease of use of each one, and see if a preferred candidate emerges.